Keepnet – AI-powered human risk management platform logo

 arrow down

-LinkedIn activity, Twitter posts, and public records expose information like travel schedules, business deals, and employee hierarchies, enabling attackers to time their scams perfectly—for instance, launching a fraud attempt when the real CEO is overseas and unavailable for verification.
+LinkedIn activity, public posts, and corporate press releases expose information like travel schedules, business deals, and employee hierarchies.
+Attackers use this to time their scams perfectly, for instance launching a fraud attempt when the real CEO is overseas and unavailable for in person verification.

 Can biometric authentication prevent CEO fraud?